 Arteries and veins are types of blood vessels that transport blood around the body.
 Arteries carry blood away from the heart, while veins return it.

 Blood vessels form two systems going to and from the heart.
-These two systems form the blood circulatory system.
+These two systems form the

 Systemic circulation supplies oxygen and other vital substances to organs, tissues, and cells.

 The systemic arteries transport oxygen-rich blood from the left ventricle to the rest of the body.
 Afterward, the blood that is now low in oxygen is collected in systemic veins and travels to the right atrium.

 Pulmonary circulation is where fresh oxygen enters the blood.